 Posting of posters and presentations from AGU meetings is at the discretion of the author and is not required.
 Other meeting organizers may opt to require that presenters post their posters and presentations on ESSOAr.
 AGU encourages it, but will not make posting a requirement.

-ESSOAr is unique among preprint servers in that it will accept the posting of conference presentations, in addition to preprint manuscripts.
+ESSOAr will accept the posting of conference presentations, in addition to preprint manuscripts.
 It is also intended that a solution will be developed that streamlines the workflows tied to meetings.
 It is because of those workflows that the advisory board includes societies that hold important meetings within the Earth and space science community.

-Another key difference is that ESSOAr will have a broader scope that includes a community beyond earth scientists, e.g. ocean scientists, atmospheric scientists, biogeochemists, planetary scientists, and more.
+ESSOAr will have a broad scope that includes a community beyond earth scientists, e.g. ocean scientists, atmospheric scientists, biogeochemists, planetary scientists, and more.

 The community ESSOAr serves is diverse and already uses a variety of existing preprint services, such as arXiv.org (planetary scientists) and bioRxiv (biogeochemists and environmental genomics).
 Others will use ChemRxiv.